10 Ways to Improve Employee Engagement with a Remote Workforce

 5. Common complaints from remote workers are that they don’t feel part of an organization, they’ve lost their sense of belonging and teamship, that they feel they are operating in a vacuum and are lacking recognition.
 Managers who create high performing teams focus on identifying and developing strengths, as well as dealing with performance issues, in order to be motivational, inspirational, and encourage higher levels of engagement.
 Regular, balanced feedback, recognition and praise for good work, especially from a senior manager, all contribute considerably to the employee feeling valued.
 Almost 70% of workers say they would work harder if they felt valued.
 Avoid being a demotivating manager, who delivers positive feedback, always followed by a ‘but’: ‘…but, this could be improved’ or ‘…but, you could do x or y better.’

 6. As some of the pressures of Covid-19 start to dissipate, it is important to hold regular conversations regarding career progression.
-In addition, although many training budgets had been cut it is still key to encourage development, as this is proven to improve levels of both retention and engagement.
+Providing learning and development is proven to improve levels of both retention and engagement.
 Research has shown that companies who spend more time and money on training have lower employee turnover rates, more top-performing employees, higher rates of promotion, and overall higher levels of engagement and satisfaction.
 Encourage blended learning opportunities and reimburse tuition fees for relevant online external courses.

 7. Identifying and developing rising stars is increasingly important when retention is starting to become an issue again.
 60% of employees are said to expect to be offered career development opportunities, with promotion from within being a great motivator.
 However, before the pandemic according to Hay, 43% of employees didn’t feel that good performance was rewarded and 41% didn’t consider there was a structured approach and process for Talent Management and Succession Planning.

 8. Employees are seventeen times more likely to be engaged if their manager is aware of the current projects they are working on, with increased engagement as a result of a line manager taking an active interest in the life of their employee, again reinforcing the need for regular communication.